 The quickest way to find out how to download MP3 files to your device is to search the web (using Google or Bing or whatever search engine you prefer).
 Try the search string “download MP3s to _____”, putting the name of the device or operating system into the blank.
 So, for example, “download MP3s to Android” and then follow the instructions from the response that looked most applicable to your particular situation.

-For Apple devices running iOS 11 or later, look here--Apple Support Center: How to open ZIP files on your iPhone, iPad, or iPod touch
+For Apple devices running iOS 11 or later, look at the Apple Support Center article: How to open ZIP files on your iPhone, iPad, or iPod touch

 For Android devices, you can use Google File.

-You can search the web for free and for-pay audiobook apps available for your specific device and technology “ecosystem.”
+Search the web for free and paid audiobook apps available for your specific device and technology “ecosystem.”
 You will probably also find app evaluations and recommendations from experts who pay attention to these things.
 These recommendations will help you determine what works best for your device, and what meets your family’s needs.

 As an added bonus, many of the apps provide you with access to both to your local library and also to libraries in the larger world.
 This can be of help to you in finding the books you need for your homeschool, especially those books that are no longer in print or are open access.
 Some of the outside resources are free; some require payment or subscription.